raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 We don't rely strictly on inspection to have confidence that the finite-state recognizers created by `evaluate` recognize the languages described by regular expressions.
 We use two tools.

-First, we have an `automate` function that takes a JSON decription of a finite-state recognizer as an argument, and returns a JavaScript *recognizer function*.
-The recognizer function takes a string as an argument, and returns `true` if the string beloings to the language recgnized by that finite-state recognizer, and `false` if it doesn't.
+First, we have an `automate` function that takes a JSON description of a finite-state recognizer as an argument, and returns a JavaScript *recognizer function*.
+The recognizer function takes a string as an argument, and returns `true` if the string belongs to the language recognized by that finite-state recognizer, and `false` if it doesn't.

 This is the core `automate` function: